Sean Payton: New Orleans Saints (2006–2011)

 In 2009, Payton coached the Saints to their most successful season with a 13–3 record.
 They won their playoff games and went to the Super Bowl.
 Payton decided to start the second half with a surprise onside kick, giving New Orleans possession.
 It's noted as one of the gutsiest plays in Super Bowl history.
 In the fourth quarter, Tracy Porter intercepted Peyton Manning during the fourth quarter and returned the pick for a touchdown, securing a 31–17 victory over the Indianapolis Colts in Super Bowl XLIV, the team's first Super Bowl win.

 In June 2010, Payton published a book (written with journalist Ellis Henican) entitled Home Team: Coaching the Saints and New Orleans Back to Life.
 The book opened at number 8 on the non-fiction bestseller list of The New York Times.
 Payton described the concept of Home Team: "I didn't want to write another winning-on-the-field book or about modern-day leadership...I wanted to write a book about the stories, ones that you sit around and tell your friends."
+In the 2010 season, the Saints finished 11–5 and second in the division.
+They made the playoffs but their title defense ended in the Wild Card Round, a 41–36 loss to the Seahawks.

 On October 16, 2011, while coaching against the Tampa Bay Buccaneers, Payton broke his tibia and tore his MCL in a collision with tight end Jimmy Graham's helmet after Graham was tackled on the sideline.
 Unable to stand on the sidelines, Payton coached from the booth during rehabilitation.
 In a memorable moment the week after, Payton was spotted eating a hot dog in a relaxed state while the Saints blew out the Indianapolis Colts 62–7.
+The Saints finished the season with a 13–3 record and won the NFC South.
+They defeated the Detroit Lions 45–28 in the Wild Card Round before falling to the San Francisco 49ers 36–32 in the Divisional Round.